sunshineofdev/infinitycasino/README.md

 # Welcome to Infinity Casino!
-### We are a fully decentralized blockchain gambling site utilizing ethereum smart contracts.
+### We are a fully decentralized blockchain gambling site utilizing ethereum smart contract

 Our games currently run off smart contracts on the ethereum blockchain.
 We are fully serverless and decentralized, while still providing a scalability approach & solution with our unique "burst betting" channels, allowing bettors to play multiple rounds of betting with a single blockchain transaction.